 The position of the window when you enter text.
 Click the “Text-entry location” pop-up menu, then choose a location.
 If you don’t want the window shown when you enter text, choose None.

 The modifier key you press to activate Hover Text.
 Click the “Activation modifier” pop-up menu, then choose a key.
 By default, you can press the Command key to activate Hover Text.

-The colours used for the text shown in the window and the window itself.
-Click Colours, then click the pop-up menus to choose a colour or to create a custom colour.
+The colors used for the text shown in the window and the window itself.
+Click the pop-up menus to choose a color or to create a custom color.